 If you do have the skills to sail yourself but don't want to make the journey from your home country to Fajardo, you can hire a boat out for a day or more by using a local charter company.
 Each has its own rules and offerings, so it is best to get in touch with a few before making your final decision.

-Seriously considering chartering a boat or yacht?
-The following chart shows how to reach charter services that operating in this area.
+Seriously considering chartering a yacht or boat?
+The following chart indicates how to contact a local charter company.

 |Sail Caribe||(787) 889-1978||Ceiba|

 |Sail Puerto Rico||(787) 645-9129||Porto Chico - Central Fajardo||Puerto Rico|

 Those who will sail to Fajardo will generally do so from the southern coast of the United States.
 Fajardo is an official port of entry, so you can make a direct trip.
 As you sail into any of the marinas in Fajardo, you'll need to fly your yellow quarantine flag and keep it up until you've gained entry.
 You may not exit your boat without the intention to head to the customs office.
 There, you'll need to provide a passport for each member aboard.
 If you are a foreign national traveling from the United States, you'll also need a visa for entry to the United States.
 Additionally, you'll need to purchase a cruising permit.
 Once you've been given permission to do so, you can lower your "Q" flag and head to your marina of choice.

 There are a few places to consider for docking in Fajardo.is an option, available to members of the SSCA. is a great option for tourists who like a lot of amenities like a swimming pool and nice restaurants, while has everything necessary to take care of your boating needs as well as a small restaurant and bar, but nothing too elaborate.
 Finally, is comprised only of floats.

 Considering the option of sailing to Fajardo using your own vessel, or one you charter?
 Take a look at the table that follows for summary information concerning area marinas.